Wagnetto/Wagnetto/README.md

 # Hi!
 I'm Wagner!

-Front-end Developer focused on React, with 2+ years of experience in building and maintaining web applications.
-Skilled in enhancing user interfaces and optimizing development experience, by creating Design System based reusable components to monorepos, and integrating Web views into native apps through middleware environments using Next.js.
-I'm enthusiastic about quality code delivery, focused on tested code, and monitoring frameworks that ensure scalable solutions.
-Currently expanding skills in Node.js for a Full stack development approach.
+Developer with 3 years of experience in the React JS and JavaScript ecosystem, specialized in building and maintaining tested and scalable codebases.
+Solid expertise in developing and enhancing Design Systems, Product Libraries, and integrating with APIs and Backend for Frontend architectures.
+Passionate about end-to-end solutions, with the ability to collaborate across various stages of the development cycle, ensuring performance, scalability, and usability.
+Before transitioning to a tech career, I spent 10 years teaching Yoga and training instructors.
+Additionally, I managed and provided delivery services on bike in a courier collective.

 ![](./profile-3d-contrib/profile-night-rainbow.svg)